 The answer lies in sous-vide-que, a preparation method that starts by cooking food for several hours in a low temperature water bath (“sous vide”) before finishing it on the smoker or grill for a traditional barbecue element.
 With this method, an otherwise tough roast stays tender and juicy.
 A brief stay on the grill adds the seductive flavors of smoke and browning, giving you an inexpensive, flavor packed main course.

-The road to a perfect sous-vide-que bottom round roast recipe begins by sous viding it for 30 hours at 131°F. Yes, 30 hours.
+The road to a perfect sous-vide-que bottom round roast recipe begins by sous viding it for 30 hours at 131°F (55°C) (a time and temperature derived from the suggested starting points in our sous vide que time and temperature guide here).
+Yes, 30 hours.
 But you don’t do a single thing other than let it cook unattended the entire time!
 After the low and slow water bath, you cool down the roast in ice water to stop the cooking, then let it soak up some smoke flavor on the grill.
 Or you can refrigerate the roast for up to 2 days before grilling it.
 The ultimate make ahead meal!